basicallydan/danhough.com/_posts/2014-02-02-au-revoir-londres.markdown

 Luckily, I will be armed with a MacBook, a snowboard, and plenty of body armour, and hopefully there will be more to learn during my stay than just a lot of new things about mobile app development.
 I am massively excited, but also massively terrified.
 Despite being a life-long traveller to various countries and born ex-pat, the prospect of working abroad is a little bit new to me.

 Nevertheless, I'm really looking forward to it.
-There's a great team to work on, and a great problem to solve.
+There's a great team to work with, and a great problem to help solve.
 I have no doubt that the next three months are going to be a hoot, full of challenges, surprises and lots of fun.

 If anybody has any tips about working abroad, or lives in Chamonix and fancies a beer when I arrive, that'd be great :)